tianrui-qi/DSMLM/README.md

 ```matlab
 paras = setParas;
 ```
 at the beginning to load parameters they will use so that we do not need to run this file separately before running other files.
+Make sure to setup this file properly before run other file.

 ### [trainer.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/trainer.m)